HansKre/sanity-plugin-html-to-portable-text/README.md

 - converts `HTML` into [Portable Text](https://github.com/portabletext/portabletext) on the fly
 - introspects the `schema` of the parent document and finds all `block`-type fields
 - persist converted `HTML` to selected `block`-type field of your `schema`

-## Roadmap

-- Add `unit tests`, since this is a delicate functionality